Assessment of need for people with disabilities

 1. Your child is found not to have a disability and you do not agree

 2. The assessment is not done in line with the standards set by the Health Information and Quality Authority

 3. An assessment is not started and completed within the agreed timeframes

-4. You believe that the content of your child's Service Statement is inaccurate or incorrect
+4. You believe that the content of the Service Statement is inaccurate or incorrect

-5. The services in your child’s Service Statement are not being delivered.
+5. The services in the Service Statement are not being delivered

 Implementation of complaints and appeals decisions